The Current AI Healthcare Landscape: From Experimental to Essential

 - Document consent for AI use in medical records

-Current consensus: AI augments, not replaces, clinician judgment.
-Autonomous AI systems (without human oversight) are limited to low-risk applications like appointment scheduling.
-High-stakes clinical decisions require human review.
+AI augments, not replaces, clinician judgment.
+Autonomous AI systems (without human oversight) are limited to low-risk applications like appointment scheduling and medication reminders.
+High-stakes clinical decisions—including diagnosis, treatment selection, and prognosis—require human review.

 Implementation Best Practices for Healthcare Organizations

-- Create an AI oversight committee with clinical, legal, IT, and administrative representation
+Create an AI oversight committee with clinical, legal, IT, and administrative representation.
+This body should oversee all AI procurement, implementation, and monitoring.

 - Develop policies for AI procurement, implementation, and monitoring